domainsofapp/domainsofapp.github.io/_posts/2018-01-04-notable-books.md

 The Plague by Albert Camus
 The Proud Highway by Hunter S. Thompson
 The Serial: A Year in the Life of Marin County by Cyra McFadden
+The Unwritten Laws of Engineering by W.J.
+King (revised by James G. Skakoon) (a related trade edition was published as The Unwritten Laws of Business)
 Why Does the World Exist? by Jim Holt
 You Shall Know Our Velocity! by Dave Eggers
 Zen Mind, Beginner's Mind by Shunryū Suzuki (author) and Trudy Dixon (RIP) & Richard Baker (editors) (ok)